Web performance: Optimization techniques

 Web performance optimization improves user experience (UX) when visiting a website and therefore is highly desired by web designers and web developers.
 They employ several techniques that streamline web optimization tasks to decrease web page load times.
 This process is known as front end optimization (FEO) or content optimization.
 FEO concentrates on reducing file sizes and "minimizing the number of requests needed for a given page to load."

 In addition to the techniques listed below, the use of a content delivery network—a group of proxy servers spread across various locations around the globe—is an efficient delivery system that chooses a server for a specific user based on network proximity.
 Typically the server with the quickest response time is selected.

 The following techniques are commonly used web optimization tasks and are widely used by web developers:

 Web browsers open separate Transmission Control Protocol (TCP) connections for each Hypertext Transfer Protocol (HTTP) request submitted when downloading a web page.
 These requests total the number of page elements required for download.
 However, a browser is limited to opening only a certain number of simultaneous connections to a single host.
 To prevent bottlenecks, the number of individual page elements are reduced using resource consolidation whereby smaller files (such as images) are bundled together into one file.
 This reduces HTTP requests and the number of "round trips" required to load a web page.

 Web pages are constructed from code files such JavaScript and Hypertext Markup Language (HTML).
 As web pages grow in complexity, so do their code files and subsequently their load times.
-File compression can reduce code files by as much as 80 percent, thereby improving site responsiveness.
+File compression can reduce code files by about 40 percent, thereby improving site responsiveness.